Tuncarrot/fitness_app_python/README.md

-This is a fitness tracking application, it now runs with python
+# Fitness App

+This application runs in python, in an attempt to learn python

+# What do I do?

+I track calories, workout routines and nutrition budgeting